cul/ldpd-hyacinth/README.md

 bundle exec rake hyacinth:ci
 ```

-Note: Hyacinth requires JavaScript for integration tests and uses the capybara and poltergrist gems (you'll probably need to install phantomjs)
+Note: Hyacinth requires JavaScript for integration tests and uses the capybara and poltergrist gems.
+You'll need to install phantomjs and have it available on your PATH.